PopcornData/shaw-scraper/README.md

 # Shaw Scraper
 A web scraper built to scrape movie and seat buying data from [Shaw Theatres](https://www.shaw.sg/)' website to understand movie-goers' behaviouristic patterns.
+The data was used to build intersting visualisations which can be found on the [PopcornData website](https://popcorn-data.herokuapp.com/).
+More details on how we obtained the data and cleaned it can be found in this [Medium article](https://towardsdatascience.com/popcorn-data-analysing-cinema-seating-patterns-part-1-a0b2a5c2c19a).

+## Data Collected
+#### Raw Data
+The complete raw data collected can be found [here](https://drive.google.com/file/d/1K7Vv88SnmWarf6rOre2ijA-Qq7Dv2sNp/view).

+#### Cleaned Data
+The processed data can be found [here](https://docs.google.com/spreadsheets/d/1pLNbwfnrmfpyA7sxtRyB1P6iHuSFyUPEerwW7f3fEWU/edit?usp=sharing).

 ## Built With
 - [Selenium](https://www.selenium.dev/)
 - [BeautifulSoup](https://pypi.org/project/beautifulsoup4/)
 - [Requests](https://requests.readthedocs.io/en/master/)
 - [MongoDB Atlas](https://www.mongodb.com/cloud/atlas)

 ## Getting Started